enkidevs/curriculum/sql/dql/building-queries/building-queries-discussion-insight.md

 ---

-# Test Yourself
+# Building Queries Exercise

 ---

 ## Content

-Now that you know how queries work, it's time to try them out!

-Consider this scenario: you're working with Professor Oak to implement the next-gen Pokédex.

-You're in charge of the database, meaning that you'll be writing all the queries for the Pokédex.

-The main `pokemon` table has the following schema:
+> 👩‍💻 Using our [playground](https://learn.enki.com/public/playground?jsonUrl=https://gist.githubusercontent.com/kapnobatai137/2b85df43ad3d134112160d24aa78ad5a/raw/9b4aab60d58fbe17e783458192629d83c6eb53aa/sql-building-queries-discussion-insight.json), your task is to query the `pokemon` table for Pokémon that:
+> - **are from the same generation**
+> - **are from the same type**

+Here's how the table looks like:

 | id  | name       | generation | type_1 | type_2 |
 |-----|------------|------------|--------|--------|
 | 1   | Bulbasaur  | 1          | Grass  | Poison |
 | 2   | Charmander | 1          | Fire   | Fire   |
 | ... | ...        | ...        | ...    | ...    |

-Your task is to write a query that satisfies these conditions:
-- all Pokémon should be from **the same generation**
-- all Pokémon should have **the same type**

 It's up to you to choose which generation the Pokémon are from, and which type they have in common.